-London Metropolitan University is committed creating a food system that benefits our community, food producers, and our environment.
+London Metropolitan University is committed to creating a food system that benefits our community, food producers, and our environment.
 Our caterers are working with the vendors, and local farmers and suppliers to achieve real food that is produced through means that promote social justice and environmental sustainability.

 - The catering team is supported with skills training in fresh food preparation and the Catering Mark.

 - All suppliers have been verified to ensure they apply appropriate food safety standards.

 - Information is on display about food provenance.

 - Menus are seasonal and in-season produce is highlighted.

 - Free drinking water is prominently available.

 - No undesirable additives or artificial trans fats are used.

 - At least 75% of dishes on the menu are freshly prepared (on-site or at a local hub kitchen) from unprocessed ingredients.